Check out other blogs that write about music and dance:

 Consequences of Sound

-Consequence of Sound is one of the first blog I started reading regularly.
+The consequence of Sound is one of the first blogs I started reading regularly.
 They post sometimes multiple times a day by different writers.
 There is a focus on music, film, and new in the pop culture industry.
 It is a great place to get information on upcoming music festivals or artists that are really good in concert that are a must see.